Geometric Tracking Control of Omnidirectional Multirotors for Aggressive Maneuvers: Introduction

-Our contributions are twofold: i) It is the first study showing the controller stability for an omnidirectional multirotor considering explicit rotor dynamics; ii) We validate the proposed controller's performance using a custom-built omnidirectional multirotor platform in a single-axis force experiment.
+Our contributions are summarized as follows. i) We present the first omnidirectional multirotor controller design that accounts for rotor dynamics without requiring additional rotor state measurements.
+Furthermore, we prove the almost global exponential stability of the proposed controller with the complete system that includes the rotor dynamics. ii) We validate the proposed controller's performance using an eight-rotor omnidirectional multirotor in experiments.

-This paper is structured as follows.
-Section~\ref{rel} reviews related work to our research.
-Section~\ref{mod} describes the modeling of general omnidirectional multirotor's dynamics.
-Section~\ref{geo} explains the proposed controller and shows the stability statement.
-Section~\ref{sim} and Section~\ref{exp} demonstrate the simulation and experiment results of the omnidirectional multirotor, respectively.
-Conclusions are summarized in Section~\ref{con}.